 Vitex may also offer a range of additional benefits, including:

-- Reduced headaches: In one study, women prone to migraines given Vitex daily for three months reduced the number of headaches they experienced during their menstrual cycles by 66% (
+- Reduced headaches.
+In one study, women prone to migraines given vitex daily for three months reduced the number of headaches they experienced during their menstrual cycles by 66 percent (

-- Stroke and epilepsy prevention: Animal studies note that Vitex may reduce the likelihood of stroke and epileptic seizures (36,
+- Epilepsy prevention.
+Animal studies suggest that vitex may reduce the likelihood of epileptic seizures (36,